AlcoholRehabHelp Logo

 online consultation

-This might feel like a dull ache or sudden, sharp, stabbing pain.
-The pain may be mild or severe and can be experienced on one or both sides of the body.
+You may feel a dull ache or sudden, sharp, stabbing pain.
+The discomfort may be mild or severe and manifest on one or both sides of the body.

-Kidney pain may be experienced immediately after drinking alcohol or after you have stopped drinking.
+You may also experience kidney pain immediately after drinking alcohol or after you have stopped drinking.
 In some circumstances, it worsens at night.

 Other symptoms that may come with kidney pain include: